The mathematics of Septoku: Seven Septoku Theorems

+Just as polyominoes are obtained by joining squares, a polyhex is obtained by joining hexagons.
+By looking at the patterns formed by all occurrences of a number, we can view a Septoku problem as a polyhex packing problem!
+Our polyhex pieces are the patterns shown in Figure~\ref{fig4}---these are unusual polyhex pieces in that they are \textit{totally disconnected}.
+Nonetheless, finding a valid Septoku board is equivalent to packing seven of these polyhexes into the board.
+We can rotate or flip any of the polyhexes, but we are not allowed to translate them.

+Consider the case where two numbers appear six times, and all other numbers five times.
+We take two copies of the polyhex U6, the central polyhex C5, and up to four copies of any of E5, I5 or S5.
+Suppose we take U6 together with a reflection and rotation of U6---it is either not possible to place the second U6, or not possible to place C5.
+The only possibility is a copy of U6 together with a rotation of U6 by $180^\circ$.
+The pattern C5 can then be fit in any of three orientations, and each leads to a unique solution, given in the first row of Figure~\ref{fig5}.

+The other case is to use the polyhex C7 together with six of E5, I5 and/or S5.
+It is not hard to see that these can only work out using C7 plus six copies of the same polyhex, leading to another three unique solutions given in the second row of Figure~\ref{fig5}.

-{\it Proof}: By applying a symbol permutation, any valid board has a version where the center looks like Figure~\ref{fig2}.
-The reason why this configuration was chosen is that the symbol permutation $(123456)$ rotates the pattern in the center circle counter-clockwise by 60 degrees, and the permutation $(654321)$ does a clockwise rotation\footnote{We use standard notation to represent a permutation as a product of cycles.
-The cycle $(123456)$ describes the permutation which sends $1\mapsto 2$, $2\mapsto 3$, $3\mapsto 4$, $4\mapsto 5$, $5\mapsto 5$, $6\mapsto 1$ and $7\mapsto 7$.}.
+The six Septoku solutions in Figure~\ref{fig5} satisfy some interesting symmetry relations.
+We define $(Rot)$ as the transformation which rotates the board clockwise $60^\circ$.
+We use standard notation to represent a permutation as a product of cycles.
+The cycle $(14)$ describes the permutation which sends $1\mapsto 4$, $4\mapsto 1$, and leaves all other numbers alone.

-From Theorem~1 we know that the symbol 1 must appear in some circle center.
-It suffices to consider only the cases where this 1 is in cell 8 or 21.
-For if the 1 is at cell 17 or 30 we reflect the board across row 1$\rightarrow$37, and then apply the permutation $(26)(35)$ to bring it into standard form with a 1 at cell 8 or 21.
-From Theorem~2 we know that the symbol 1 must appear in some corner, and thus all possible Septoku boards have a standard form that looks like one of the four in Figure~\ref{fig3}.

-Therefore, if we find ALL solutions to the four puzzles above, we will find all possible Septoku boards.
-This may seem difficult, but actually there are not many solutions.